Hannah Teter

 Hannah Teter (born January 27, 1987) is an American snowboarder.
-She is an Olympic champion, having won the gold medal in the halfpipe at the 2006 Winter Olympic Games in Torino, Italy and silver at the 2010 Winter Olympic Games in Vancouver.
+She won the gold medal in the halfpipe at the 2006 Winter Olympic Games in Torino and silver at the 2010 Winter Olympic Games in Vancouver.
 She has also won bronze at the 2005 FIS World Championships at Whistler, British Columbia, and has a total of six World Cup victories in her career.
-In January 2010, Teter was named to the US Team for the 2010 Winter Olympics in Vancouver.
-She won the silver medal in women's halfpipe at the Vancouver Games.
-Teter came in fourth at the 2014 Winter Olympics in Sochi.

-In 2010, Teter was one of the four American athletes chosen to model for Sports Illustrated Swimsuit Issue, in a section devoted to Winter Olympians.

-Teter is noted for her charitable work and is the founder of Hannah's Gold charitable organisation.
-She is also the Global Ambassador for Special Olympics.

 Early life and career

 Born into a snowboarding family in Belmont, Vermont, Teter is the youngest of five siblings.
-Two of her four older brothers, Abe and Elijah, have competed for the US Snowboard team, and her eldest brother Amen is their agent and manager.
+Two of her four older brothers, Abe and Elijah, competed for the US Snowboard team, and her eldest brother Amen is their agent and manager.
 Both of the Teter parents, Jeff and Pat, were skiers, but have since been converted to snowboarding by their children.

 Teter started snowboarding at the age of 8, taking her first lesson at her home mountain of Okemo.
 She is an Okemo Mountain School graduate.
 By 2002 at the age of 15, she was the World Junior Halfpipe Champion, and had begun riding on the FIS Snowboard World Cup circuit.
 Teter achieved a 4th-place finish in her first World Cup halfpipe event at Valle Nevado, Chile, in September of that year.

-Ben & Jerry's limited edition flavor "Maple Blondie" was created in her honor.

 Teter became vegetarian after watching the film Earthlings, and credits her plant-based diet as taking her to a "whole other level" as an athlete.